Economic impact of the COVID-19 pandemic: Hong Kong

 Hong Kong has seen high-profile protests that saw tourist arrivals from mainland China plummet over an eight-month period.
 The viral epidemic put additional pressure on the travel sector to withstand a prolonged period of downturn.
 A drop in arrivals from third countries more resilient during the previous months has also been cited as a concern.
 The city is already in recession and Moody has lowered the city's credit rating.

-There has also been a renewed increase in protest activity as hostile sentiment against mainland Chinese strengthened over fears of viral transmission from mainland China, with many calling for the border ports to be closed and for all mainland Chinese travellers to be refused entry.
-Incidents have included a number of petrol bombs being thrown at police stations, a homemade bomb exploding in a toilet, and foreign objects being thrown onto transit rail tracks between Hong Kong and the mainland Chinese border.
-Political issues raised have included concerns that mainland Chinese may prefer to travel to Hong Kong to seek free medical help (which has since been addressed by the Hong Kong government).

 Since the outbreak of the virus, a significant number of products have been sold out across the city, including face masks and disinfectant products (such as alcohol and bleach).
 An ongoing period of panic buying has also caused many stores to be cleared of non-medical products such as bottled water, vegetables and rice.
 The Government of Hong Kong had its imports of face masks cancelled as global face mask stockpiles decline.

-In view of the coronavirus pandemic, the Education Bureau closed all kindergartens, primary schools, secondary schools, and special schools until 17 February.
-This has been extended for multiple times due to the development of the epidemic, until the Bureau announced that all schools would be indefinitely suspended until further notice on 31 March.
-The disruption has raised concerns over the situation of students who are due to take examinations at the end of the year, especially in light of the protest-related disruption that happened in 2019.
+In view of the coronavirus pandemic, the Education Bureau closed all schools.

 On 5 February, flag carrier Cathay Pacific requested its 27,000 employees to voluntarily take three weeks of unpaid leave by the end of June.
 The airline had previously reduced flights to mainland China by 90% and to overall flights by 30%.